Microgreen Farming in Pune: Cost, Profit & Setup Guide

 Sowing Process

 Soak large seeds (sunflower, pea) 8–12 hours.
 Pre-moisten coco peat, fill trays, spread seeds evenly without overcrowding, press lightly, and mist.
 Cover trays for 2–3 days (blackout) then uncover for light.
+For detailed germination protocols by variety, see our microgreens germination guide.

 Watering & Light Management